RaMPHaus (Rooftop and Modular Passivhaus)

 Project Value: £confidential

-Brief: Deep retrofit to achieve net zero carbon (in-use) and provide new homes.
+Specialisation: Deep retrofit to achieve net zero carbon (in-use) and provide new homes.

 “ECD Architects quickly put together a capable multi-disciplinary team to understand the innovation required apply market-leading tools and technologies to meet the demanding Energiesprong brief.
 The team iterated the solution, carefully considering the interfaces between work packages to hit the performance targets and create a solution which would deliver industrialisable approaches to deliver scale at reduce cost.” – Jon Warren, Energiesprong UK